ManYang/vuejs-exercise/readme.md

 node server.js or npm run dev

 4.run mongo
-mongod.exe and mongod.exe in MongoDB\Server\3.2\bin or whatever dir you installed
+mongod.exe and mongo.exe in MongoDB\Server\3.2\bin or whatever dir you installed